Monica-Macharia/phase-1-Project-1/README.md

 // Listen for user events and update the DOM accordingly.

-// Enable users' interactivity within the app.
+// Enable users' interactivity within the application.

 // Use DRY code.